Reset VW Steering Angle Sensor

 The YOUCANIC Full System Scanner can read and clear fault codes through every vehicle’s control module.

-Advanced VW scan tools such as YOUCANIC Full System Scanner can perform steering angle calibration, reset and relearn.
+Advanced VW scan tools such as YOUCANIC Full System Scanner can calibrate steering angle, reset, and relearn.
 You will need to perform basic settings with the guide function.
 How to perform VW steering angle calibration.

 - Plug a VW scanner into the diagnostic port under the dashboard.